Gardner Apartments for Rent

 Gardening around Town

 What is there to do in Gardener, you ask?
 Right in town, you'll find the Johnson County Museum, the Kansas Speedway, and the Arboretum and Botanical Gardens of Overland Park.
 Expand the circle of fun to neighboring towns and you'll find yourself in the Kansas City area, where you can find a zoo, an IMAX theater, the Harley Davidson Factory, and the Oceans of Fun amusement park.
 If you miss the ocean, you’ll find the amusement park to be a real treat!
 This is only the tip of the iceberg when it comes to Gardener, so go forth and see what else you can discover about this great city!

 Average Apartment Rent in Gardner, Kansas

 Gardner Apartment Rental TrendsApartments in Gardner have competitive rents so be sure to use our apartment finder to get the best deal.
-In June the average rent for a 1 Bedroom Gardner apartment cost $608.
+If you need a roommate, try finding a 2 bedroom apartment rental.
+An average 2 bedroom Gardner apartment was $793 in December.
 Start your apartment search by checking out some of the Gardner rentals listed below.